Everyone pays in-state tuition during summer term!**excludes VetMed and PharmD courses and INTO students

 - Degree-seeking students participating in specialized degrees (see below) will pay tuition/fees based on the criteria within their individual program

 - Forestry: Forest Eng., Pre-Forest Eng./Civil Eng., Prof. Forest Eng./Civil Eng., Forest Mgmt., Forest Operations Mgmt., Renewable Materials, Wood Science & Technology

 - School of Design and Human Environment (SDHE): Pre-Apparel Design, Apparel Design, Pre-Interior Design, Interior Design, Merchandising

 - Business: Masters of Business Administration, Accountancy MBA

 - Public Health & Human Sciences: Master of Public Health

 - Science: Professional Science Masters

 - Nondegree-seeking students taking 8 credits or fewer will have the student health service fee ($142.50) waived.

 - Ecampus courses (online and distance) delivered by OSU Ecampus are assessed separate tuition/fees.
 See OSU Ecampus tuition/fees.

-Precautionary measures have been taken to insure the accuracy of posted information.
-Please refer to the OSU 2016 Tuition and Fee Schedule for official published policies.
+Precautionary measures have been taken to insure the accuracy of this posted information.
+Please refer to the OSU Tuition and Fee Information webpage for official policies.